hashicorp/design-system/website/docs/components/pagination/partials/code/how-to-use.md

 When pagination is invoked directly using one of these two components, it will **automatically**:

 - provide the correct responsive layout for the entire pagination and its sub-parts
-- manage the "current page" status across the different sub-components it's made of (based on the arguments provided to it and its children).
+- manage the "current page" status across the different sub-components it’s made of (based on the arguments provided to it and its children).
 - when one of the "navigation controls" is clicked, a callback function (if provided) is called, and a route (if provided) update is triggered.
 - when the "page size" is changed via the provided selector, it will automatically recalculate the total number of pages to display to the user.